Capital One offers two miles-earning credit cards that have some pretty neat benefits.

 Available with ONLY the Capital One VentureOne Rewards Credit Card.

-The CapitalOne VentureOne credit card offers a 0% introductory APR for 15 months on purchases and balance transfers; 19.74% - 29.74% (Variable) after that.
+The CapitalOne VentureOne credit card offers a 0% intro on purchases for 15 months & 0% intro on balance transfers for 15 months.
+Then 19.99% - 29.99% (Variable) after that.
+See Rates & Fees.

 This is a great benefit that can help you finance a major purchase.